 Are you using PostgreSQL as your product database?
 You can sync PostgreSQL to another PostgreSQL instance for analytical reasons.

 Snowflake is a data warehouse built specifically for the cloud.
-Snowflake has a unique architecture which allows compute and storage to scale independently, instantly.
+Snowflake has a unique architecture that allows compute and storage to scale independently, instantly.

 Moreover, the infrastructure, availability, scalability, and security are all automatically taken care of.
-Thus allowing you to focus on digging deeper into the data instead of managing it.
+That allows you to focus on digging deeper into the data instead of managing it.